 When we began planning Strathmore’s 2017–2018 season, there were many lively discussions about the potential of music and art to break down barriers and build understanding between people of different backgrounds.
 Particularly, we were struck by the power of songwriters and the way in which lyrics and music composition reflect perspectives of people from different places, cultures, and eras.
 Music can take us on a journey through individual narratives and stories, giving us a glimpse into worlds we don’t know.
 Ultimately, songs can reveal universal themes of humanity to help us find common ground.
 The people, places, and situations change, but the songs themselves, over and over, reflect themes that are familiar to us all—resilience, family, youthful innocence, restless longing, fear, dreams—highlighting our connections to the past, each other, and the world around us.
 Songs are windows to all of this and more.

 Our international features this year provide a particularly important peek into the world around us.
 Latin Grammy and Grammy-winning singer Lila Downs (October 20) draws on feminist social justice themes in stories that too often go untold.
 Ukrainian vocal group DakhaBrakha (November 17) cuts to the heart with stunning polyphonic harmonies and songs representing the spirit of those fighting for their cause.
-Israeli pianist Idan Raichel (February 22) has spent years working to find common ground through his musical collaborations with musicians from around the globe.
 The Persian artists of Niyaz (March 16) explore the feminine myth in a multimedia tribute, focusing on themes of hope and diversity in the face of injustice.